putara/excavator/README.md

 The excavator provides some unique features which ordinary recovery software (even commercial software) cannot offer.

 - Way faster to scan files (as fast as `dir /s` or `ls -lR` command)
-- Ability to recover fragmented files if FAT is intact
+- Ability to recover fragmented files provided FAT is still intact
 - Very small program size

 **This is not undelete software.** Previously deleted files are excluded and cannot be recovered.